dsccommunity/DnsServerDsc/README.md

 - **Ensure**: Whether the primary zone should be present or removed
 - **DynamicUpdate**: Primary zone dynamic DNS update option.
   - If not specified, defaults to 'None'.
-  - Valid values include: { None | NonsecureAndSecure }
+  - Valid values include: { None | NonSecureAndSecure }

 ### xDnsServerRootHint